nimakam/universal-identity-site/about-us.md

 ## Our vision

-> **Universal Identity will be the internet's native identity protocol enabling majority of digital activities and transactions.**
+> **Universal Identity as the internet's native identity protocol enabling majority of digital activities and transactions.**

 We believe Universal Identity will complement and enhance the web the same way the world wide web evolved the internet.

 ## Our mission

 > **We work to enhance everyone's digital lives through interoperability, privacy, security, and consumer choice**

+## Our approach

 ## Causes